 Are you at increased risk for colorectal cancer?

-Colonoscopy is the preferred screening method for those at above average risk.
+Colonoscopy is the preferred screening method for those at increased risk.
 Talk to your doctor to determine the appropriate age to start screening based on your risk factors.

 Frequency of screening should be based on your risk of developing colorectal cancer and results of any previous colonoscopy.